Skip to main content

 • For Homeowners : Insurance does not cover dwellings under construction.
 If damage were to occur without a builder’s risk plan in place, your claim could get denied.
 You would be financially responsible.
 Always notify your insurer of planned renovations.
 Ensure you have the proper coverage in place.
 It applies to the landowner.
 Get more information about home renovations and insurance before starting.

-Coverage can also be divided by hard, soft, and financial loss:
+Coverage can also be divided into hard, soft, and financial loss:

-• Financial loss : This is for losses that may occur from a loss of use of the dwelling.
+• Financial loss: This is for losses that may occur from the loss of use of the dwelling.

 How much does builder's risk insurance cost?